StanfordBDHG/XCTRuntimeAssertions/Sources/RuntimeAssertions/RuntimeAssertions.docc/RuntimeAssertions.md

 <!--

-This source file is part of the Stanford XCTRuntimeAssertions open-source project
+This source file is part of the Stanford RuntimeAssertions open-source project

 SPDX-FileCopyrightText: 2025 Stanford University and the project authors (see CONTRIBUTORS.md)